joelhelbling/ignorance/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Do you love Ignorance, and want to make it even better?

+Here's some stuff I ain't figured out yet:

+- *Support for globs & regexes*: If you `gaurd_ignorance 'myfile.private'` and
+  the ignore file contains a glob or regex which would cause that to be ignored, Ignorance will raise an error anyway.
+- *Support for other version control systems.*  Visual SourceSafe can't use Ignorance.
+Does that seem right to you?